tonitone/bootstrap-upgrade-helper/README.md

 This project is created to help me convert the CSS-class-attributes for a project.
 I can not parse the DOM with a XML-parser, because the templates are not valid.

+## upgrade-rules

+_The upgrade-rules have been originally taken from http://upgrade-bootstrap.bootply.com/ (thank you) and extended by my self._

-In the **upgrade-rules.txt** you can see what kind of markup will be replaced.
+In the `upgrade-rules.csv.txt` you can see what kind of markup will be replaced.

 Lines that starts with an `#` will be ignored for replacements, to reduce time consuming complexity - and will be replaced by hand :)

 For `searchXYZ`-actions the lines that start with a hash `#` will be used.

-in the `fixture-small.html` is a some small piece of sample html.

 ## How to use it
 1. git clone https://github.com/tonitone/css-class-replacer-for-bootstrap-upgrade-from-v3-to-v4.git